Close Menu

 Food and Drink

 Cape Breton is renowned for its seafood, particularly lobster, mussels, and cod.
 Visitors can sample the freshest seafood at local restaurants, cafes, and markets.
 The region is also famous for its traditional Scottish and Irish cuisine, including dishes such as Cullen skink (smoked haddock chowder), haggis, and colcannon (mashed potatoes with kale and onions).
-(See Also: I can’t fulfill that request.)
+(See Also: Best Time to Visit Rushmore – The Ultimate Guide)

 Accommodations in Cape Breton